This BLOG On VA Loans Colorado With Higher Loan Limits And No Overlays Was PUBLISHED On May 27th, 2020

 - It is very common for these guidelines to be confusing

-- Most lenders add overlays to these guideline
+- Most lenders add overlays to these guidelines

 To save time and a headache call the experts at Gustan Cho Associates.
-Mike Gracz is an expert in VA financing, call him directly at 630-659-7644 or text for faster response.
-He will be able to answer questions on your scenario.
-He is an expert in VA Loans Colorado .
-For Veterans in other states, Mike Gracz will be able to pair you with one of his teammates on the Gustan Cho Team.
+GCA Mortgage Group are experts in VA financing, call us at 262-716-8151 or text for a faster response.
+Our team at GCA Mortgage Group is able to answer questions on your scenario.
+We are experts in VA Loans Colorado.
+For Veterans in other states, the team at GCA Mortgage Group will be able to pair you with one of our teammates on the Gustan Cho Associates.

-For VA homes less that the county limit.
+For VA homes less than the county limit.
 This example will use a county limit of $453,100:

 Assuming you have full entitlement ($36,000) and veterans want to buy a home for $350,000.